Skip to content

 You can use the first three lines of the PS1 script to query the Assigned Access MDM to ensure that the code has been injected correctly.
 Or whenever you update the code and re-inject, you would need to check your changes have been accepted.

-After applying the script, you MUST sign out of the current account that is being used to configure the Assigned Access and login as the Assigned Access user and this will take effect immediately and work as desired.
+After applying the script.
+You MUST sign out of the current account that is being used to configure the Assigned Access.
+Then login as the Assigned Access user and this will take effect immediately and work as desired.

 Note: In this step, windows start configuration (apply the XML file), sorting out driers and applying data structures as shown below.